-The purpose of FX Swap contracts is to regulate liquidity and hedge against FX rate risk of the Group's currency loan portfolio, likewise to obtain gains as a result of short-term price changes.
+The purpose of FX Swap contracts is to regulate liquidity and hedge against FX rate risk of the Bank's currency loan portfolio, likewise to obtain gains as a result of short-term price changes.

-FX Swap contracts are measured to fair value using the discounted cash flow method.
+FX Swap contracts are measured to fair value using the Discounted Cash Flow method.
 The fair value is established by comparing present cash flows translated into PLN equivalents.
-The measurement result is recognised in the net profit/loss on transactions in financial instruments held-for-trading.
+The measurement result is recognised in the net profit (loss) on transactions in held-for-trading financial instruments.